 Central Bank also all hold policy-setting meetings next week,

-German Bund futures were 46 ticks higher at
+German Bund futures were 18 ticks higher on the day

-142.74, having fallen this week on generally upbeat data.
+end of last week, having fallen on generally upbeat data.

 French consumer confidence bounced up in July, data showed

 on Friday, adding to a rush of releases this week suggesting the